Casting automotive parts

 Originally, it was believed that the complexity of the component was average.
 After the first pouring, a re analysis of the casting structure was conducted, and it was believed that the overall structure of the component was a thin-walled component.
 However, there is a flange shaped protrusion in the middle of the threaded cover, which has three stepped plane hierarchical structures.

-At the same time, it is analyzed that the baking temperature of the investment casting automotive parts mold shell in the first pouring process is relatively low, the insulation time is still acceptable, and the pouring temperature of the steel liquid is too high, which violates the principle of “low-temperature steel liquid, red shell pouring”.
+At the same time, it is analyzed that the baking temperature of the investment casting automotive casting parts mold shell in the first pouring process is relatively low, the insulation time is still acceptable, and the pouring temperature of the steel liquid is too high, which violates the principle of “low-temperature steel liquid, red shell pouring”.

 (4) Process improvement

-Pouring result: Shrinkage has not been completely eliminated in the final investment casting automotive parts, but the range of shrinkage has significantly decreased and the depth of shrinkage has also become shallower.
+Pouring result: Shrinkage has not been completely eliminated in the final investment casting automotive casting parts, but the range of shrinkage has significantly decreased and the depth of shrinkage has also become shallower.
 The analysis and judgment on the occurrence of shrinkage defects are correct, which further confirms that the added straight bars are too small and not in place.
 Ultimately, there is a lack of depth in understanding that different parts of the casting should have different cooling rates, and the adjustment of cooling rates is not well controlled by temperature gradients.

 (5) Continuous improvement

 A small plane of 9mmx9.5mm was found on the side of the third level of the flange shaped protrusion, which was selected as the location for the inner gate.
 The shape of the inner gate is shown in Figure below.
 The bottom size of the inner gate is 9mm long x 9.5mm wide x 12mm high, and it is made into a cone.
-Due to the small size of investment casting parts, the inner gate in the pouring system is generally not only the gate that connects the casting, but also serves as a riser, establishing a temperature gradient, allowing the investment casting automotive parts maximum wall thickness of the protrusion to be compensated, and sequentially solidifying and finally cooling.
+Due to the small size of investment casting parts, the inner gate in the pouring system is generally not only the gate that connects the casting, but also serves as a riser, establishing a temperature gradient, allowing the investment casting automotive casting parts maximum wall thickness of the protrusion to be compensated, and sequentially solidifying and finally cooling.

-After continuous improvement of the pouring system, the shrinkage holes on the threaded cover on the investment casting automotive parts were completely eliminated.
+After continuous improvement of the pouring system, the shrinkage holes on the threaded cover on the investment casting automotive casting parts were completely eliminated.
 From the cutting section of the internal pouring, the shrinkage effect was quite successful, and the yield rate reached 100%.

 FAQ about automotive casting parts